vicchi/wp-biographia/readme.txt

 = wp_biographia_pre =

-Allows display of the Biography Box to be hidden ed under user-defined circumstances.
+Allows display of the Biography Box to be hidden under user-defined circumstances.
 This only affects the display of the Biography Box that is configured via the plugin's admin screen or via the shortcode in configured mode.

 *Example:* Hide the Biography Box